 Washington had sent troops toward the British, in an attempt to delay and harass them.
 These men, led by Colonel Edward Hand, were successful in their delaying tactics—and it was enough.
 The British reached Trenton, but not until the end of the day.
 Americans were forced to retreat back toward the bridge over the Assunpink.
 The British (along with some Hessians) attacked the bridge, not once, but three times.
 Each time, the Americans responded and drove back the British forces.
 One American later observed: “The bridge looked red as blood, with their killed and wounded and their red coats.”
 The Americans took losses, too.

 It was at this point that Hand’s delaying tactics became important.
 After three attacks on the bridge, it was becoming late.
 Should the British launch another attack or wait until morning?
 Cornwallis decided to wait.
 Nighttime attacks were dangerous, and he thought that Washington was trapped.
 Interestingly, he was warned that Washington might flee (as he had before), but Cornwallis allegedly remarked that he had “the Old Fox safe” and would “bag him” in the morning.

 So, did Cornwallis bag the fox?
-I am so sorry, but you have to wait until tomorrow’s history post to find out what happens next.
+I am so sorry, but you have to wait until Tuesday’s history post to find out what happens next.

 David McCullough, 1776 (2005)

 Richard M. Ketchum, The Winter Soldiers: The Battles for Trenton and Princeton (1999)